sylhare/sylhare.github.io/_posts/2015-12-03-Jira-csv-import.md

 ## CSV External import

-On the advance configuration (if you're admin press `gg` then type external import):
+On the advance configuration (if you're an admin press `gg` then type external import):

 - Usually Excel csv are with `;`
 - Use `ISO-8859-1` for french instead of `utf-8` to get the accents